phydev/ProstProject/README.md

 ## Logbook

 ### 1st day:
-- Laplace Operator
+- Laplace Operator;
-- Euler's Method for time integration
+- Euler's Method for time integration;
-- Presented and implemented the phase-field basic model
+- Presented and implemented the phase-field basic model.

 ### 2nd day:
-- Implemented the full model
+- Implemented the complete model including the nutrient field.

 ### 3rd day:
-- Search the right set of parameters to reproduce the paper results.
+- Search for the right set of parameters in order to reproduce the paper results.